 ‘HackPR’ links companies with new tech talent

-The second edition of Puerto Rico’s biggest student-run hackathon, “HackPR,” took place over the weekend in Mayagüez, allowing technology amateurs and professionals showcase their skills before big name companies like Microsoft and Google, and also to local start-ups that are in the lookout for new talent that can satisfy their technological needs.
+The second edition of Puerto Rico’s biggest student-run hackathon, “HackPR,” took place over the weekend in Mayagüez, allowing technology amateurs and professionals to showcase their skills before big name companies like Microsoft and Google, and to local start-ups that are on the lookout for new talent that can satisfy their technological needs.